coredns/coredns/README.md

 ## Compilation

 CoreDNS (as a servertype plugin for Caddy) has a dependency on Caddy, but this is not different than any other Go dependency.
-If you have the source of CoreDNS:
+If you have the source of CoreDNS, get all dependencies:

-    make gen
+    go get ./...

-To update the middleware directives and then `make` as you would normally do:
+And then `go build` as you would normally do:

-    make
+    go build

 This should yield a `coredns` binary.